akc42/app-utils/README.md

   `this.keys.lastPressed`, and it will return the complete binding object

-# config-promise

-  This module provides two functions:-

-  1. This first is the default function which when called returns a promise.
-  2. a `mockConfig` function which can be used by a test harness to provide the promise returned by the default function

-  If a request is made for the promise and it hasn't yet been created a new promise is made with a fetch get request to `/api/config` to retrieve the configuration data.
-If the server is down, this request will continue attempting to get the value once a minute ad infinitum.

-  The configuration data is returned to resolve the promise, but local session storage also has one item added to it for each of the first level properties of this data.
-If the property is a String, this is stored in the session storage as is, otherwise the value is passed through `JSON.stringify` and that is stored.

 # csv

   the modules default export is a function which can be called with a name and optionally a parameters object.
 The name is added to `/api/csv/` to make a download request and if they exist the parameters object is turned into a query string.
 The response from that uri is downloaded (expected to be a csv file).